 An examination of the postwar American response to the prospect of living in an uncertain world, including political and cultural perspectives.
 Focuses on historiographical debates on the post-war period.
-(Prerequisite: HIST295).
+(Prerequisite: HIST295 or permission of instructor).

 HIST363.
 Topics in American Social History (3).